 Fetal Cardiac Program

 Here at Nationwide Children’s Hospital, we pride ourselves on our world-class physicians and our nationally-recognized team of researchers and departments of pediatric medicine.
 A child not yet born is just as important to us.
-We work tirelessly to find innovative and aggressive treatment plans for every child who comes through our doors, even if he/she is not yet born.
-Our fetal echocardiograms will help you determine the condition of your child’s heart and what steps will be necessary upon birth in order to ensure that your baby has the best quality of life.
+We work tirelessly to find innovative and aggressive treatment plans for every child who comes through our doors.
+Our Fetal Cardiology team will help you determine the condition of your child’s heart and what steps will be necessary to ensure that your baby has the best chances for survival and quality of life.

 Fetal Cardiac Team

 Our expert team cares for your baby even before birth, and will continue to provide care throughout their life.
 We have an entire team dedicated to diagnosing and caring for babies with congenital heart disease.
 This team works together to make individualized care plans with the goal of providing superior outcomes, even in the most complex cases.